YamilaAmal/Fractals-dimension-eeg/README.md

+## EEG Fractal Dimension Analysis During Resting State and Mathematical Exercises

-# Fractals-dimension-eeg
+# Overview
-In this project, we will calculate and analyze the variation of the fractal dimension in EEG images taken during a resting state and while solving mathematical exercises
+This project aims to calculate and analyze the variation of the fractal dimension (FD) in EEG signals recorded from participants during a resting state and while performing mental arithmetic tasks.
+The central hypothesis is that changes in FD could reflect cognitive effort and potentially correlate with task performance.
-Que pasaria si descubrimos que la dimensión fractal en las señales biomédicas podrían ser indicadores de enfermedades preexistentes aún no exteriorizadas?
-Primero encontramos una base de datos bastante limpia de electroencefalogramas de un grupo de 30 personas durante el reposo y durante la resolución de ejercicios matemáticos.
-Los ejericios matemáticos constan de multiplicaciones relativamentes sencillas que pueden resolverse mentalmente, y dependiendo la cantidad de respuestas correctas, se evaluará al candidato con 1 como logrado o 0 como no logrado.
+Additionally, exploring fractal dimension variations in EEG signals could open future avenues for identifying preclinical markers of neurological or psychiatric conditions.